MrHaHaHaH/Taylor_Series/README.md

 # Recent Development and Analysis of Taylor Series
 Final Year Project (FYP)

 ## Project Overview
-Titled 'Recent Development and Analysis of Taylor Series,' my FYP is structured into three phases:
+Titled 'Recent Development and Analysis of Taylor Series,' my FYP is structured across three key phases:
 **(1) Proposal**
 **(2) Progress Report**
 **(3) Final Report**

 ## Project Scope
-My primary task involves sourcing recent academic materials like journals and research papers related to the Taylor series.
-Following this, I analyze these materials and execute calculations, simplifications, and graphical representations of Taylor series equations.
-Leveraging Matlab as my primary tool, I aim to produce comprehensive and visually concise results by employing it for calculation, simplification, and graph plotting of Taylor series equations.
+My primary objective revolves around gathering recent academic literature, such as journals and research papers, relating to the Taylor series.
+Subsequently, I analyze these materials, conducting calculations, simplifications, and graphical representations of Taylor series equations.
+By leveraging Matlab as my primary tool, I'm focused on generating comprehensive and visually lucid results, utilizing its capabilities for calculation, simplification, and graph plotting related to Taylor series equations.